carbonplan/compliance-users/docs/make-updates.md

 - Add new year to the filters.

 - Change pointer in 'components/use-store.js' to access the new data.
+(You'll have to temporarily point to the update branch version of the data to get a vercel preview of the new data before publication.)